 Your Facts page includes a data visualization tool that enables you to see trends in your case and helps you navigate your chronology from a macro level.

 For example, say that you want to focus on a certain time frame.
-Simply click on the graph at the start of the period, drag to the end of the period, and release.
-The graph will then zoom in, updating both what you see in the graph and the facts list below.
+Simply click on the graph at the start of the period, drag it to the end of the period, and release.
+The graph will then zoom in, updating both what you see in the graph and the facts listed below.

 In cases with lots of facts, the graph has another very handy feature.
 As you scroll through the facts, you'll see a transparent pink bar appear over the section of the graph that corresponds to your current scroll position.
 As you scroll down, the bar will move to the right, and as you scroll up, the bar will move to the left.